d-protsenko/smartactors-core/src/site/markdown/tutorials/WrapperExample.md

 ### Context

-`context` is used to keep some unserializable Java objects which are not part of request or response and are actual during the current request processing.
+`context` is used to keep some unserializable Java objects which are not part of request or response and are actual only during the current request processing.

 The typical example of such object is HTTP request of the HTTP endpoint, it's available as `context/request`.
 Also the context can be used to set HTTP headers and cookies to the HTTP response.